-In 2013-2014, building on the recommendations of the HCW Influenza Immunization Task Group established by the former Chief Medical Officer of Health, the ministry developed a coordinated provincial-wide communications campaign ("Let's Get Fluless") to create a rallying call to increase HCW rates in health care facilities across the province.
+In 2013-2014, building on the recommendations of the HCW Influenza Immunization Task Group established by the former Chief Medical Officer of Health, the ministry developed a coordinated provincial-wide communications campaign ("Let's Get Fluless") to create a rallying call to increase HCW vaccination rates in health care facilities across the province.
 Posters, banners, decals and educational materials were sent to hospitals, long-term care homes and public health units in the first year of the campaign.

-Building off the momentum of last year's campaign, the ministry has developed a promotional, educational electronic toolkit that it will be sharing with health care facilities for the 2014-2015 influenza season.
-The electronic toolkit will feature links to educational videos on the flu shot, a customizable "Let's Get Fluless" poster, factsheets and a set of key messages that may be used to complement local communication messaging.
+Building off the momentum of previous year's campaigns, the ministry developed a promotional, educational electronic toolkit that it shared with health care facilities for the first time in 2014-2015.
+For the 2015-2016 influenza season a revised promotional, educational electronic toolkit has been made available to hospitals, Long Term Care facilities, local public health authorities and other key health sector partners.
+It includes: